saleor/saleor-app-shipping-shipstation/README.md

 3. Expose local environment using tunnel:
    Use tunneling tools like [localtunnel](https://github.com/localtunnel/localtunnel) or [ngrok](https://ngrok.com/).

+4. Create .env file with URL of the exposed app and required API keys (reference in `.env.example`)

-4. Install the application in your dashboard:
+5. Install the application in your dashboard:

 If you use Saleor Cloud or your local server is exposed, you can install your app by following this link: